BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 - Doesn't amplify the signal.
 - When the signal gets weak, it regenerates the signal to its original strength.
 - Its a 2 port device.

+### Hub
+- Multi-port repeater.
+- Regenrates signals over the same network when the signal gets weak.
+- Connects multiple wires comming from different branches
+- Cannot filter data.
+- Doesn't have any intelligence to find out the best path for data packets.